We Tried Google Ads for an Outdoor App. It Didn't Work.

 What worked instead

-The month after we turned ads off, one Reddit comment in a regional fishing thread drove more qualified installs than the entire paid campaign had.
-A YouTube creator we’d never heard of mentioned us in a sixty-second aside and we watched the trial conversions roll in for two weeks afterward.
+After we turned ads off, one honest post in a regional fishing thread drove more qualified installs than the entire paid campaign had.
+A YouTube creator we’d never heard of mentioned us in a brief aside and we watched the trial conversions roll in for weeks afterward.
 The in-app feedback box, the Development Queue, and a handful of long DMs with power users produced more roadmap clarity than any landing-page test ever did.
-Word-of-mouth was converting at roughly eight times the efficiency of paid clicks, and it cost us nothing but attention and follow-through.
-The pattern was consistent across every channel that worked: a real person, talking to other real people, about a thing we’d shipped.
+Word-of-mouth consistently converted far better than the paid clicks, and it cost us nothing but attention and follow-through.
+The pattern held across every channel that worked: a real person, talking to other real people, about a thing we’d shipped.

 What we’d test if we ran paid again

-If we ever go back, it will not be with generic category keywords and a “best outdoor app” headline.
-It will be a small, specific test: one Founder’s story, one shipped feature, one regulation update, one regional cohort that we already know converts.
-Creative tied to a real thing a real person did with the app, told in their words, on a landing page that matches.
-We’d cap the spend tightly, measure trial-to-paid rather than install volume, and shut it off the moment cohort retention dipped below organic baseline.
+If we ever go back, it won’t be with generic category keywords and a “best outdoor app” headline.
+It will be a small, specific test: one shipped feature, one regulation update, one regional cohort that we already know converts, told in a real person’s words on a landing page that matches.
+We’d cap the spend tightly, measure trial-to-paid rather than install volume, and shut it off the moment cohort retention dipped below our organic baseline.
 Probably we won’t run it again at all.
 The community channel is doing the work.

 Paid acquisition is not universally broken.
-For products with broad, well-understood intent and a clean conversion path, it is the right tool.
+For products with broad, well-understood intent and a clean conversion path, it can be the right tool.
 For a niche outdoor app sold to people who care intensely about a specific region, a specific watershed, a specific season, the right tool is almost always another human telling them we exist.
-We learned that the slow way, and we paid four-figure tuition for the lesson.
-Maybe this post saves someone else the bill.
+We learned that the slow way.
+Maybe this post saves someone else the lesson.

-We also under-estimated how much of the early growth signal was already organic before we started paying for traffic.
+We also under-estimated how much of our early growth was already organic before we started paying for traffic.
 When we layered ad spend on top of word-of-mouth, the dashboard looked like the ads were working.
 They weren’t.
 They were riding on a baseline of organic interest we’d built by shipping features and answering DMs.
 When we shut the ads off, the organic line kept climbing on its own.
-That number, more than any CAC calculation, told us the truth.
+That, more than any cost-per-acquisition calculation, told us the truth.

 The thing we got right, almost by accident, was keeping the trial honest and the pricing simple.
-One tier, thirty days, no dark patterns, no upsells.
+One feature set for everyone, fourteen days fully unlocked, no dark patterns, no upsells.
 That meant the funnel math was readable.
-If we’d been running a multi-tier price ladder we would still be arguing about which step was broken.
+If we’d been running a multi-tier price ladder we’d still be arguing about which step was broken.
 As it stands, the funnel was clear, and so was the verdict.

 A niche outdoor app does not need a million users.
 It needs a few thousand of the right ones.
 Paid acquisition optimizes for volume by default, and “the right ones” is a constraint the auction does not know how to honor.
-Every dollar we spent was a dollar nudging us toward the wrong shape of user base.
+Every dollar we spent nudged us toward the wrong shape of user base.
 Turning it off was a clarity decision as much as a cost decision.

 The Development Queue is open — every shipped feature is the result of someone using the app and telling us what was missing.
-That, not Google Ads, is how the app grew.
+That, not Google Ads, is how Baseline Maps grew.

 FAQ